kchapelier/node-datafilter/README.md

 * You want to store a set of filtering conditions in some kind of database.
 The conditions' format makes it really easy.
 * DataFilter is not designed to be used as some kind of _SQL over JSON_.

+## Roadmap

+* Next release : 1.0.0 (fix any issue with the public API, decide whether there is a need for exception/error anywhere, document all of it and declare it stable, no new functionality).

 ## License

 MIT